 In his career, Macdonald’s hosting duties have included the “UCLA Sports Magazine,” the Emmy Award winning Kings pre-game show “Break the Ice,” “Carl’s Jr. Sports Roundtable,” the Pac-10 basketball tournament from STAPLES Center, the multiple Emmy award winning nightly sports news program “Press Box” and live, phone-in talk show “It’s Your Call.”

 Actively involved with charities such as the Special Olympics, the Ronald McDonald House, and the NBA’s Read to Achieve, Macdonald’s work on “Training for Life: The California Special Olympics” was awarded with yet another Emmy.

 Born in Bronxville (NY) but moving to Corona del Mar (CA) at an early age, Macdonald attended the University of Southern California where he graduated in 1981 with a degree in communications.

-Entering his tenth season with the Lakers and seventh as the team's sideline reporter, Mike Trudell will maneuver around the court and locker room for Spectrum SportsNet alongside play-by-play voice Bill Macdonald and analyst Stu Lantz.
+Entering his eleventh season with the Lakers and eighth as the team's sideline reporter, Mike Trudell will maneuver around the court and locker room for Spectrum SportsNet alongside play-by-play voice Bill Macdonald and analyst Stu Lantz.

 Trudell also serves as the team's beat reporter for Lakers.com, as he has since the 2008-09 season as a full-time member of the team's traveling staff.
 He added sideline TV duties for road games only during the 2010-11 campaign and handled all locally televised games in the inaugural Spectrum SportsNet season of 2012-13.
 In addition, Trudell serves as a frequent guest analyst and occasional fill-in host on Spectrum SportsNet programming.